Tulsi Farming Guide:

 The Tulsi plant is a hardy plant and can be grown on a wide range of soils.
 However rich sandy loam soils with good internal drainage are ideal for its cultivation.
-Avoid highly alkaline, saline and waterlogged soils.
+Avoid highly alkaline, saline, and waterlogged soils.
 Well-drained soils with good organic matter will result in good vegetative growth of the plant.
-Soil pH of 5.5 – 7.0 is ideal for better yield of Tulsi.
+Soil pH of 5.5 – 7.0 is ideal for a better yield of Tulsi.

 Land preparation in Tulsi:

-The land or main field should be ploughed 2 or 3 times with local/country plough or tractor to bring to the soil to a fine tilth.
+The land or main field should be ploughed 2 or 3 times with a local/country plough or tractor to bring to the soil to a fine tilth.
 Add 15 tonnes of Farm Yard Manure in the soil for better yield.
-Make the good internal drainage in the soil to avoid any waterlogging.
+Make good internal drainage in the soil to avoid any waterlogging.

 Propagation in Tulsi Farming:

 The Tulsi plant crop can be propagated through seeds or cuttings.

 Nursery Raising of Seedlings in Tulsi Farming:

 Nursery raising of seedlings:-Prepare the nursery bed size of 4.5 m x 1.0 m x 0.2 m and apply Farm Yard Manure of 2 kg/square meter.
 Make sure the nursery bed/soil is covered with partial shade.
 Soil should be prepared to a fine tilth and worked up to 25 cm to 30 cm depth.
 As the basil seeds are very small in size, mix the seeds with sand in the ratio of 1:4.
 Then seeds should be sown in beds 8 weeks in advance of the monsoon.
 Generally, these seeds germinate in 1 week to 2 weeks and seedlings become ready for transplanting in the main field in about 6 to 7 weeks time @ 3 to 5 leaf stage.